UV air purifier is the most effective way of killing germs in the air.

 4. Consider Having An Air Purifying Houseplants

 While this is not our most recommended route, air-filtering houseplants do help reduce germs and allergens but in a less effective way.
-Through the process of photosynthesis energy, the plants will take in nearby airborne contaminants.
+Through photosynthesis energy, the plants will take in nearby airborne contaminants.
 This includes carbon monoxide, carbon dioxide, and harmful VOCs gases.
 Indoor houseplants can also create a positive ambiance in a home that helps ease tension and stress.
-Perhaps for that particular reason itself is worth more than any other germs removal factor.
+Perhaps for that reason itself is worth more than any other germs removal factor.

 5. Clean And Disinfect Household Items

-Clean or disinfect everyday objects to reduce the risk of getting bacterial and virus infection.
-Germs are tougher than most think and will harbor on objects we are frequent in contact with.
-This includes grabbing handles, cellphone, doorknob, staircase rail, faucet, refrigerator handle, and more.
-When we touched our face, nose, and even mouth with our infested hand, we are indirectly exposing ourself to the germs.
+Clean or disinfect everyday objects to reduce the risk of getting bacterial and virus infections.
+Germs are tougher than most think and will harbor things we are frequently in contact with.
+This includes grabbing handles, cellphones, doorknob, staircase rail, faucet, refrigerator handle, and more.
+We indirectly expose ourselves to germs when touching our face, nose, and even mouth with our infested hands.

-For household objects that you are less frequent in contact with, you can clean or disinfect once a week or even a month accordingly.
+For household objects you are less frequent in contact with, you can clean or disinfect once a week or even a month accordingly.
 This includes countertops, kitchen floor, shelf, stairs, sofa, and table.
-For smaller items like towels, soft toys, cups, plates, you can toss it in a washing machine or dishwasher.
+You can toss them in a washing machine or dishwasher for smaller items like towels, soft toys, cups, and plates.

 6. Take Out The Trash

-Trash contains food waste, leftover spills, spoil eggs, dirty diaper, and other stuff that is full of germs.
+Trash contains food waste, leftover spills, bad eggs, dirty diapers, and other stuff that is full of germs.
 Take out the garbage at least once a day and spray the bin with a sanitizer to prevent bacteria growth.
-Use a plastic can liner to prevent trash spills and leakage that encourage the growth of germs.
-Always separate wet and dry trash (paper, box, plastic) to better manage your trash loads.
+Use a plastic can liner to avoid spills of trash and leakage that encourage the development of germs.
+Always separate wet and dry waste (paper, box, plastic) to manage your trash loads better.

 7. Take off Your Shoes

 No one should wear their shoes indoors.
-What’s underneath your food wear is usually dust, dirt and even feces that is filled with bacterial germs.
-A study from the University of Arizona shows there are more than 400,000 types of bacteria outside of the home.
+What’s underneath your food wear is usually dust, dirt, and even feces filled with bacterial germs.
+A study from the University of Arizona shows more than 400,000 types of bacteria outside of the home.
 So why do you want to transfer the outdoor contaminants into your home?